-UL規格 1973, 3rd Edition, 2022: UL Standard for Safety Batteries for Use in Stationary and Motive Auxiliary Power Applications
+UL規格 1973, 3rd Edition, 2022: Batteries for Use in Stationary and Motive Auxiliary Power Applications

 ※掲載の規格は、当ウェブ・ショップに掲載時点で確認できた最新版でございます。